-As a company, See’s Candies has over $400 million in annual revenues with just under a quarter of that as profit.
+Acquired in 1972 for only $25 million, See’s Candies today has over $400 million in annual revenues with just under a quarter of that as profit.
 That means it annually produces four times its acquisition cost in profit.
 Pretty sweet.

-However, until recently, you couldn’t find a full-fledged store east of the Mississippi River.
-That began to change in 2013 with See’s opening stores in Ohio (in Cincinnati and Columbus) and two stores in Pittsburgh, Pennsylvania.
+All of that has begun to change as See’s has looked eastward, opening stores in Ohio (in Cincinnati and Columbus) and two stores in Pittsburgh, Pennsylvania in 2013.

 Disclosure: David Mazor is a freelance writer focusing on Berkshire Hathaway.
 The author is long in Berkshire Hathaway, and this article is not a recommendation on whether to buy or sell the stock.
 The information contained in this article should not be construed as personalized or individualized investment advice.
 Past performance is no guarantee of future results.